• Home

 Some Important Discoveries Go Unnoticed For Years - Hidden in Plain View

-In the summer of 1928, a young Scottish physician named Alexander Fleming was so rushed to go on vacation that he left a stack of dirty petri dishes in his sink.
-The dishes were smeared with dangerous bacteria.
-When Dr. Fleming returned from his vacation, he found something astonishing.
-One of the petri dishes was dotted with bacteria everywhere except one spot where some mold had been growing.
-The area around it was clear, as if protected by an unseen barrier.
-Dr. Fleming realized that the mold had secreted a liquid that killed several strands of the bacteria.
-Remarkably, this discovery was ignored for 13 years, hidden in plain view.
-It wasn’t until 1941 that this extraordinary finding led to the creation of the world’s first antibiotic, penicillin.
-This discovery changed the course of history.
+In the summer of 1928, a young Scottish physician named Alexander Fleming left a stack of dirty petri dishes in his laboratory sink.
+They were smeared with dangerous bacteria.
+When he returned from vacation, he discovered something astonishing: one dish was covered with bacteria, except for a clear area surrounding a patch of mold.
+He realized that the mold had secreted a substance that killed several strains of the bacteria.
+Remarkably, this breakthrough went largely unnoticed for 13 years, hidden in plain view.
+It was not until 1941 that Fleming’s discovery led to the development of the world’s first antibiotic, penicillin — a breakthrough that changed the course of history.

 Video - Introduction to the System